 Not much diversity of students.
 The front office ladies are not very welcoming.
 They represent the school and first thing you see so they should smile and be a bit friendlier.
 Most teachers love their job and go above and beyond to make school fun for their students.
 Not much of an award system.
 No math awards improvement awards or even award ceremony to motivate children.
 There is the Pizza Hut coupon deal or San Jose shark reading program for reading and some teacher will give a prize if AR goals are met.
 That's if the teacher does not just pick one student to recognize even though all others worked just as hard.
 Lack of spirit days.
 Not even a day were all student where a motsumoto shirt OF THE SAME DESIGN to show school spirit.
 Each class has a different designed shirt they wear diffrent days of the week.
 Some of the colors of the shirts and designs I think are done by students?
 Kids cannot use the libaray computers before or after school.
 No school plays or performances have occurred since my kids have attended.
 No Thanksgiving or Christmas performances for parents to attend.
 It's a zoo before and after school picking up your child.
 Pedistrians beware.

 Tom Matsumoto Elementary School is a public middle school in San Jose.
-The principal of Tom Matsumoto Elementary School is James Sherman, who can be contacted at firstname.lastname@example.org.
-913 children attend Tom Matsumoto Elementary School and identify mostly as Asian; Hispanic; and White, non-Hispanic.
-12% of the Tom Matsumoto Elementary School students are "limited in English proficiency."
+The principal of Tom Matsumoto Elementary School is James Sherman, whose e-mail is firstname.lastname@example.org.
+913 students go to Tom Matsumoto Elementary School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+12% of the Tom Matsumoto Elementary School students have "limited English proficiency."
 4% of the 913 students here are paying reduced lunch prices.
-The student to teacher ratio at Tom Matsumoto Elementary School is 21:1.
+The ratio of students to teachers at Tom Matsumoto Elementary School is 21:1.
 Chaboya Middle School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 - Theater drama